Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

-The last result of this section complements the ones of Theorem \ref{1th:3.3}\eqref{1th:3.3.vi} and Theorem \ref{1th:5.1}, since we determine the behavior of the speed of propagation $\tilde c^*(R)$ in the $x$ direction of problem \eqref{1eq:5.2} for all the possible behaviors of the positive function $\tilde{\mu}(R)$.
+The last result of this section complements the ones of Theorem~\ref{1th:3.3}\eqref{1th:3.3.vi} and Theorem~\ref{1th:5.1}, since we determine the behavior of the speed of propagation $\tilde c^*(R)$ of problem~\eqref{1eq:5.2} in the~$x$ direction for all the possible behaviors of the positive function $\tilde{\mu}(R)$.